psychemedia/middle-english-romances/sir-orfeo.md

 Herken, lordyngys, that ben trewe,
 And y wol you telle of fir Orphewe.

 Orpheo was a ryche kyng,
 And in his tyme a grete lordyng:
 Ful fayr man, and large therto,
 And hende, curteis, and hardy alfo.
 His fadre was come of king Pluto,
 And his modur cam of queue Juno,
 That in tyme wer goddys holden,
 For wordys that they dedyn and tolden.
 Orpheo moft of ony thing
-Lovede the gle of harpy ngj
+Lovede the gle of harpyng;
 Syker was every gode harpoure
 Of hym to have moche honour,
 Hymfelf loved for to harpe,
 And layde thereon his wittes fcharpe;
 He lerned fo, ther non was
 A better harper in no plas.
 In the werld was never man born,
 That onus Orpheo fat biforn,
 And he myght of his harpyng her,